gosquared/clutch/README.md

 Default: `false`

-Type: `boolean` or `function`
+Boolean or function.
 If set to true, debug output will be sent to STDOUT using `console.log`.

 If you want to handle logs yourself, you can set this option to a function which will be called with the log string as an argument: